From Within (film): Plot

 Lindsay arrives home that night and is abducted by Dylan and Roy, Trish's lover, with Trish's consent.
 She is taken to the local church to be "purified".
-Returning home that night, Trish is jubilant about "being saved", but is later haunted by doppelgängers of herself on the television.
+Returning home that night, Trish is jubilant about "being saved", but is later haunted by doppelgängers of herself on the TV.
 After being stalked throughout the house, Trish's doppelgänger compels her to drink drain cleaner, believing it to be whiskey.

-Lindsay finds Trish's body and she rushes to Aidan's house, frantic in her belief that a curse has gotten inside of her and will demand her death.
+Lindsay finds Trish's body, and she rushes to Aidan's house, frantic in her belief that a curse has gotten inside of her and will demand her death.
 Aidan admits that victims of the curse see themselves, but swears that all victims commit suicide because they are compelled to, not because something takes over them.
-Aidan supplies Lindsay with an oil on her skin that will slow the progress of the curse.
-Aidan realizes that the black book is the key to lock up what Sean had unlocked.

-Lindsay suggests the church as the new location of the book, and she and Aidan break in.
-Dylan, Roy, Pastor Joe and Paul (another member of Joe's congregation) realize that Aidan retrieved the book.
-Back at Aidan's house Sadie pulls a gun on Aidan and Lindsay; she wants the book and explains that Sean deliberately killed himself in order for the curse to start.
+Aidan supplies Lindsay with oil to apply to her skin that will slow the curse's progress.
+Aidan realizes that the black book is the key to locking up what Sean had unlocked.
+Lindsay suggests the church as the book's new location, and she and Aidan break in.
+Dylan, Roy, Pastor Joe, and Paul (another member of Joe's congregation) realize that Aidan retrieved the book.
+Back at Aidan's house, Sadie pulls a gun on Aidan and Lindsay; she wants the book and explains that Sean deliberately killed himself in order for the curse to start.
 They manage to rescue the book just as Sadie attempts to burn it.
-Paul, Roy and Dylan burst into the home.
+Paul, Roy, and Dylan burst into the home.
 Aidan and Lindsay escape to the woods, with Dylan and Paul following as Roy guards Sadie.
 While running, Aidan and Lindsay split, intending to meet up at the pier.

-Back at the home Roy tells Sadie how he became a religious man and then sets her alight with gasoline, claiming that he is doing God's will.
+Back at the home, Roy tells Sadie how he became a religious man and then sets her alight with gasoline, claiming that he is doing God's will.
 In the woods, Lindsay makes it to the pier, but her doppelgänger ghost is hot on her tail.
 She stops at the edge of the platform and starts reciting a prayer, when she falls into the water.